hemanth0720/Excel-Project/README.md

 **Tool Used** : **EXCEL**

-Process Followed:
+**Process**:

  1. Reading data for better understanding.
  2. Data Cleaning it as required.
  3. Processing data and creating additional columns like month and year.
-4. data analysis with the help of pivot tables.
+ 4. Data Analysis with the help of **Pivot tables**.

-   Learning from Project:
+**Learning from Project:**

-1. Creating multipe pivots and exploring to analyze.
+ 1. Employing multiple pivots and exploratory techniques for In_depth Analysis.
-2. Utilization of formula and making dashboard dynamic
+ 2. Dynamic dashboard creation by utilizing formula.
-3. Use of hyperlink for easy navigation and drop email as required
+ 3. Incorporating Hyperlinks for seamless navigation and optional email integration.
-4. Grouping of categorical data to make it concise for usage and better outcomes.
+ 4. Strealining categorical data through grouping for improved usability and outcome precision.